Residential Rebates Information

 Duct leaks make heating and cooling systems work longer and harder to maintain comfort in a home.
 Properly sealed ducts will lower your energy bill and improve the efficiency and performance of your central heating and cooling systems.

 This rebate is applicable to residential improvement projects.
 To qualify, ducts must be sealed with mastic or mastic with embedded Underwriters Laboratory (UL) approved duct tape on all accessible boots, joints and seams of the Air Duct System (ADS) in both the attic and in any accessible air handler closet.
 Any penetration of the ADS through the ceiling must be enclosed with a proper draft stop seal.
-Invoice must have a separate itemized amount for each system repair and must reflect the method of repair used.
+For repairs: Invoice must have a separately-itemized amount for each system repair and must reflect the method of repair used.
+For replacement: Invoice must have a separately-itemized amount for the new duct system, and include the type of system installed and how it was sealed.

 A/C Proper Sizing w/ R-30 Attic Insulation ($90 when processed with qualified rebate)